Ukrainian State: Administrative divisions

-Ukrainian Civil War
+Anti-Hetman Uprising

 Almost the entire commanding staff of the Ukrainian State armed forces consisted of officers of the former Imperial Russian Army.
 Most officers were not supportive of the Ukrainian cause and viewed it as a way to make it through tough times.
-At the same time, wide masses of the population did not have a developed sense of national identity and easily fell under the influence of socialist and communist propaganda.
+At the same time, wide masses of the population did not have a developed sense of nationalism and mainly chose to follow socialist and communist principles.

 Following the armistice ending World War I, Ukrainian socialists formed the Directorate of Ukraine (the "Directory"), whose forces were spearheaded by the Sich Riflemen and "Greycoats".
 Although German and Austrian troops had not yet withdrawn from Ukraine, they had no further interest in fighting.
 Most of Skoropadskyi's own forces changed sides and joined the Directory.

 On 16 November 1918, starting in Bila Tserkva, fighting broke out in the Hetmanate.
 Skoropadskyi had to turn to the thousands of Russian White Guard officers who had escaped to Ukraine with the intention of joining Denikin's Volunteer Army in the region of the Don river further east.
 They were assembled into a "Special Corps" but proved unable to resist the Directory's forces led by Symon Petliura.
 Skoropadskyi abdicated his position as Hetman on 14 December, as the Ukrainian People's Army took Kyiv.
 He was expelled and the Hetmanate was replaced by the provisional government of the Directorate.